orgmir/luisramos.dev/src/content/2015-10-19-swift-variables-in-extensions/index.md

   - mobile
 ---

 I have recently started working on a project that uses Swift2.0!
 I have been using Obj-C for the past 3 years, and when Swift came I wasn't one of the early adopters.
-Problems with the language and with SourceKit always crashing in XCode 6 didn't make for a good dev enviroment.
-Now with the 2.0 released to the wild, the promisse of open source and XCode 7, Swift is good to go!
+Problems with the language and with SourceKit always crashing in XCode 6 didn't make for a good dev environment.
+Now with the 2.0 released to the wild, the promise of open source and XCode 7, Swift is good to go!

 One of the first problems I had is one that happens to many iOS developers that use extensions/categories in their projects: How do I add a variable (static or not) to an extension?

-Since I seem to always be googling for this one, I'll log it here for future convinience.
+Since I seem to always be googling for this one, I'll log it here for future convenience.

 ### Static Variables